 It is necessary to have a maintenance regimen.
 It is important to check the seven automotive fluids at routine maintenance intervals.
 Fluids may be low, contaminated, or deteriorated and need to be filled or changed.
 This guide provides instructions on how to check all the automotive fluids on a 2019 Mitsubishi Outlander.

 What you will need

-Follow these steps to check the fluids on the Mitsubishi outlander:
+Follow these steps to check the fluids on the Mitsubishi Outlander:

 2. Check the engine coolant level by seeing if the coolant is between the MIN MAX lines on the side of the coolant overflow tank.

 A coolant tester will show whether or not the coolant needs to be replaced.
-If the coolant has discolored and turned to a rust color the cooling system will need to be flushed and serviced.
+If the coolant has discolored and turned to a rust color, the cooling system will need to be flushed and serviced.

-5. Check the windshield washer fluid level by pulling the cap off of the windshield washer fluid reservoir and pulling the dipstick out of the reservoir.
+5. Check the windshield washer fluid level by pulling the cap off the washer fluid reservoir and pulling the dipstick out of the reservoir.
 The dipstick has perforations on the side that will catch the fluid and show the level at which it is filled.
-Alternatively, the blue fluid can be seen through the reservoir, fill the fluid up to the top of the filler neck.
+Alternatively, the blue fluid can be seen through the reservoir, filling the fluid up to the top of the filler neck.

 How often should I check the automotive fluids on a Mitsubishi Outlander?

-My car is leaking fluid, is it safe to drive?
+My car is leaking fluid.
+Is it safe to drive?